 Pick a template, then edit your pages visually in the Wix editor—no technical skills required.

 Publishing is just as simple: click “Create a Post,” write, add images, and publish.
-Wix’s editor works smoothly on desktop and mobile.
+Wix’s editor works smoothly on desktop and mobile, and built-in performance tools help pages pass modern speed benchmarks.

 One interviewee summed it up: “Wix is as straightforward as it gets if you have zero coding background.”
 That’s exactly who it’s for.